precision-sustainable-ag/PlantMap3D-ROS/README.md

 # PlantMap3D-ROS

-## This branch acts as a beta development branch, create a new branch for new development and create a pull request.
+## This branch acts as a beta development branch, create a new branch for feature development and create a pull request.

 ## Current working pipeline :